MicroSTM/PHASE/README.md

 In the script for a specific type of animations, you can specify the number of videos you want to generate for that type through `n_vids`.

 Note that not all sampled parameters can lead to the desired interaction.
 Here we are using heuristics to sample parameters that are more likely to lead to a certain type of animation.
 To create our original PHASE dataset, we further filtered out videos that were not reflecting the desired type manually.
-We are currently trying to create an automatic video selection.
+We intend to create an automatic video selection in the future.

 ## Cite
 If you use this code in your research, please consider citing the following paper.